 These days it seems as though every one is going vegan.
 But why?
 What’s the point and why are so many people trying it?
-To celebrate the month of January (better known as 'Veganuary') at The Gamekeeper’s Inn, we thought we’d shed a bit more light on why someone might choose to try or even switch over entirely to a vegan diet.
+We thought we’d shed a bit more light on why someone might choose to try or even switch over entirely to a vegan diet.

 As the old saying goes, don’t knock it till you’ve tried it!